Computer History - 2009

-Google introduces their Go programing language to the public.
+Google introduced their Go programing language to the public in 2009.

-Zynga launches its most successful game, Farmville, in June of 2009.
+Zynga launched its most successful game, Farmville, in June 2009.

-The site Chatroulette is launched in November of 2009.
+The site Chatroulette was launched in November 2009.

-Google releases the Chrome OS as open source with the name Chromium OS on November 19, 2009.
+Google released the Chrome OS as open source with the name Chromium OS on November 19, 2009.

-The first Barnes & Noble Nook is released on November 30, 2009.
+The first Barnes & Noble Nook was released on November 30, 2009.

 The first LTE service was made available by TeliaSonera in Oslo, Norway and Stockholm, Sweden in December 2009.